 You could buy out your spouse's business interests.

-Buying your spouse out of the business may seem simple enough – you would get to keep the business and they would get to keep other comparable tangible assets or marital property.
+Buying your spouse out may seem simple enough – you would get to keep the intangible and tangible assets and they would get to keep other comparable tangible and intangible assets or marital property.

 But in order to provide a basis for the negotiation of the buyout amount, a valuation will be required.
-And it’s entirely possible that the amount could be higher than what you could actually sell the business for on the open market.
+And it's entirely possible that the amount could be higher than what you could actually sell it for on the open market.

 Since you are not selling the business on the open market, you really don't (and won't) know what the true sales price (and net proceeds) would be.

-Determining what percentage of a private business is considered marital property vs. non marital property can also be difficult.
+Determining what percentage of a private business are marital assets / marital property vs. separate assets / separate property can be difficult.

 • Is the business a marital asset or a separate asset?